 Here’s another example exemplifying the power of effective asset management: IBM is a multinational tech company providing reliable hardware applications to businesses.
 However, it doesn’t offer a complete, robust data asset management (DAM) system, so teams that need true DAM look elsewhere for comprehensive data storage, analysis, and backup.

 If you need a true DAM, you have many options available.
 These software programs can help with IBM digital asset management and analysis of various business files in a centralized hub.
 Furthermore, the file transfer and storage features of DAMs can handle sizeable data volume, paving the way to real-time analysis and reporting.

 In addition, with a highly efficient DAM system, your team can distribute creative, marketing, and sales digital assets intuitively and quickly.
 That way, you can gain accurate insights into customers’ needs, behaviors, preferences, and purchasing patterns to develop more effective business strategies.
 This software can also ensure your data records’ accuracy, preservation, and security.

 The value in being sector agnostic:

-However, with so many IoT devices and software platforms entering the market, the risk is growing that organisations may find themselves stuck with networks and software that are not compatible, which results in siloed data and disparate systems that make the job harder, not easier.
+However, with so many IoT devices and software platforms entering the market, the risk is growing that organizations may find themselves stuck with networks and software that are not compatible, which results in siloed data and disparate systems that make the job harder, not easier.

 The key to releasing as much value as possible from digital transformation is to stay agnostic.
-Ensure that your software can communicate with and visualise data from any data source or sensor.
+Ensure that your software can communicate with and visualize data from any data source or sensor.
 Inflexible digital tools that don’t offer integrations will limit your ROI on new technology investments.